ID-Sculpt: ID-aware 3D Head Generation from Single In-the-wild Portrait Image: Related Works

 \subsection{Image to 3D Generation}

-Image-driven 3D generation have also been greatly influenced by the emergence of diffusion models.
-Zero-1-to-3 first proposes view-dependent diffusion, which primarily focuses on learning camera viewpoints within large-scale diffusion models, enabling zero-shot novel view synthesis.
-GeNVS \cite{chan2023generative} leverages pixel-aligned features from input views to add 3D awareness to 2D diffusion models.
-On the other hand, some optimize-based image-to-3D methods, such as Magic123 \cite{qian2023magic123} and Make-it-3D \cite{tang2023make}, incorporate 3D priors from Zero-1-to-3 and employ coarse-to-fine two-stage optimization.
-Make-it-3D, in particular, enhances texture and geometric structure in its fine stage, yielding high-quality textured point clouds as final outputs.
-Subsequent works \cite{sun2023dreamcraft3d, yu2023hifi} have consistently aimed to build upon these achievements, further refining and enhancing the quality of generated 3D models.
+Image to 3D generation has also developed rapidly.
+Zero-1-to-3~\cite{liu2023zero} first proposes view-dependent diffusion, which focuses on learning camera viewpoints within ]diffusion models, enabling zero-shot novel view synthesis.
+GeNVS~\cite{chan2023generative} leverages pixel-aligned features from input views to add 3D awareness to 2D diffusion models.
+On the other hand, some optimize-based image-to-3D methods, such as Magic123~\cite{qian2023magic123} and Make-it-3D~\cite{tang2023make}, incorporate 3D priors from Zero-1-to-3 and employ coarse-to-fine two-stage optimization.
+Subsequent works \cite{sun2023dreamcraft3d, yu2023hifi} further refining and enhancing the quality of generated 3D models.
 However, these methods are limited by the ability of view-dependent diffusion, which cannot accurately generate the geometry from the image.